China Creates Over 10 Million Urban Jobs In First Nine Months - UrduPoint

 China Creates Over 10 Million Urban Jobs In First Nine Months

-China created 10.01 million jobs in its urban areas in the first nine months of this year, official data showed

-BEIJING, (UrduPoint / Pakistan Point News - 27th Oct, 2022 ) :China created 10.01 million jobs in its urban areas in the first nine months of this year, official data showed.
+BEIJING, (UrduPoint / Pakistan Point News - 29th Oct, 2022 ) ::China created 10.01 million jobs in its urban areas in the first nine months of this year, official data showed.

 The overall employment situation has remained stable despite the current employment challenges, according to the Ministry of Human Resources and Social Security.